awieber-france/Book_Rating_Predictions_Goodreads/README.md

-# BOOK RATING PREDICITON - GOODREADS
+# BOOK RATING PREDICTION - GOODREADS

 # ► What the project does